For FAQs and current status of services and policies see UW Libraries Operations Updates

 PhD students may be searching for funding for the early stages of the program (pre-candidacy) or dissertation support (proposal development, research, writing).
 Look out for these terms:

 Predoctoral - Funding to support educational costs at the beginning stages of a PhD program.
 Pre-candidacy and pre-dissertation.

-Master's or professional degree students may find that funding searches will include many resources for PhD students.
-If possible, add "master's" to your search terms, or look for opportunities which cover one year or less.
 There are several fee-based programs at UW, and you can check to see if your program is fee-based by asking your department or checking this list of of fee-based programs from the UW Registrar.
 Learn more about how fee-based status might affect you by reading this fee-based programs FAQ.